-We operate a Night Time Noise Service from 8pm to 4am 7 days a week and would encourage you to ring the Noise Hotline on 028 9037 3006 as soon as the noise occurs.
-This gives Officer’s an opportunity to call out to witness and assess the disturbance.
+We operate a Night Time Noise Service from 8pm to 4am seven days a week and would encourage you to ring the Noise Hotline on 028 9037 3006 as soon as the noise occurs.
+This gives our officers an opportunity to call out to witness and assess the disturbance.
 The action taken depends on the level of noise witnessed.
 A Warning Notice may be served if excessive noise is witnessed.

 If the person responsible doesn't comply with the warning notice, we'll take noise measurements inside your house.
-If our levels show that the legal limit for night-time notice has been breached, we may issue the person with an on-the-spot fine of £110 (discounted to £85 if paid in full within 10 days), or they may face prosecution.
+If our levels show that a night-time noise offence has been committed, we may issue the person with an on-the-spot fine of £110 (discounted to £85 if paid in full within 10 days), or they may face prosecution.